top of page

 Your wedding day is about expressing who you are.
 Start by asking yourself some key questions:

 • Are you leaning toward traditional or modern?
-Traditional tuxedos carry a timeless elegance, while modern options might play with bold colors or unique patterns.
+Traditional tuxedos carry timeless elegance, while modern options might play with bold colors or unique patterns.

 • What's your wedding theme?
 Your tuxedo choice should align with the overall theme.
 For example, a rustic barn wedding might pair well with a tweed tuxedo, while a beach ceremony could call for a lighter linen option.